-I have read the study of Revelation that you have sent out about salvation during the Great Tribulation I always thought there would be salvation, but I thought it was exclusively for the Jews that rejected Jesus as Messiah and not the Gentiles because that is why we preach now!
+I have read the study of Revelation about salvation during the Great Tribulation I always thought there would be salvation, but I thought it was exclusively for the Jews who rejected Jesus as Messiah and not the Gentiles because that is why we preach now!
 How can there be salvation during the tribulation when the Holy Spirit is needed to bring conviction to a sinner?
 The Bible says that the Holy Spirit will no longer be here during the Great Tribulation.
-I thought the 144.000 bond servants would preach to only the Jews.
+I thought the 144,000 bond servants would preach to only the Jews.
 I really enjoy this study, and want to let you know that I'm praying for it to continue till the end of the world as we know it.
 God Bless!

-It is easy to understand why people question if the Holy Spirit will be present and active on earth during the Tribulation.
-The answer is found by comparing the ministry of the Holy Spirit in the Old Testament with His ministry in the New Testament.
+The answer to the question, “Can people be saved in the tribulation” is found by comparing the ministry of the Holy Spirit in the Old Testament to His ministry in the New Testament.

 Old Testament Ministry

-The first question we need to ask is, “How did people become believers – “obtain salvation” – in the Old Testament?”
+The first question we must ask is, “How did people become believers – “obtain salvation” – in the Old Testament?”
 Was the Holy Spirit present in the Old Testament?
-How did the Old Testament saints such as Enoch (Hebrews 11: 5-6), Abraham (Rom.
-4:3-4), Moses (Heb.
-11:24-26) and others become believers in Jesus Christ?
-In 1 Peter we discover that the prophets understood that Jesus was coming to rescue us from our sins.
+How did the Old Testament saints such as Enoch (Hebrews 11: 5-6), Abraham (Romans 4:3-4), Moses (Hebrews 11:24-26) and others become believers in Jesus Christ?
+In 1 Peter 1 we discover that the prophets understood that Jesus was coming to rescue us from our sins.

 As to this salvation, the prophets who prophesied of the grace that would come to you made careful search and inquiry, seeking to know what person or time the Spirit of Christ within them was indicating as He predicted the sufferings of Christ and the glories to follow.
 It was revealed to them that they were not serving themselves, but you, in these things which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven–things into which angels long to look.
 (NASB) 1 Peter 1:10-12

 How did they know?
 Why did they believe?
-The answer is found in the fact that the Holy Spirit was present in the Old Testament, and He helped people to believe in Jesus Christ, their coming Messiah.
+The answer is found in the fact that the Holy Spirit was present in the Old Testament, and He helped people to believe in the coming Messia, Jesus Christ.

 In fact, the Holy Spirit ministered during the Old Testament period in a variety of ways.
 The chart below provides us a glimpse.